How to Deal with Your Child's Slow Eating Habit

 - Cut veggies and fruits into stars and shapes.

-– Serve your children’s food in plates that have their favorite animated creatures on them.
+- Serve your children’s food in plates that have their favourite animated creatures on them.

 - Give veggies funny names: powder broccoli, silly billy green beans, x-ray carrots.

 - Have your kids participate in food preparation.

 Parents, as stressful as it may be dealing with your slow eater (and I know because I have one at home myself!), things will get better with patience and perseverance.